The Difference Between Workers’ Compensation and Personal Injury in Texas

 Is My Company Liable for Passenger Injuries Sustained in Car Accidents On the Job in Houston?

-Accidents that happen on the job in Texas abide by different rules and systems than non-work related accidents.
+Accidents that happen on the job in Houston, Texas abide by different rules and systems than non-work related accidents.
 Liability, a victim’s legal options, and how much compensation employees can receive, all differ from the typical rules when the crash happened at work.
-One example of the differences between work vs. non-work related accidents is in… read more
+One example of the differences between work vs. non-work related accidents is… read more